Madrid: Universities

 Madrid is home to many public and private universities.
 Some of them are among the oldest in the world, and many of them are the most prestigious universities in Spain.

 The National Distance Education University (Universidad Nacional de Educación a Distancia; UNED) has as its mission the public service of higher education through the modality of distance education.
 At more than 205,000 students (2015), UNED has the largest student population in Spain and is one of the largest universities in Europe.
 Since 1972, UNED has sought to translate into action the principle of equal opportunity in access to higher education through a methodology based on the principles of distance learning and focused on the needs of the student.

 The Complutense University of Madrid (Universidad Complutense de Madrid; UCM) is the second largest university in Spain after UNED and one of the oldest universities in the world.
 It has over 11,000 staff members and a student population of 117,000.
 Most of the academic staff is Spanish.
 It is located on two campuses, the main one of Ciudad Universitaria in the Moncloa-Aravaca district, and the secondary campus of Somosaguas, located outside the city limits in Pozuelo de Alarcón and founded in 1971.

 The Complutense University of Madrid was founded in Alcalá de Henares, old Complutum, by Cardinal Cisneros in 1499.
-Nevertherless, its real origin dates back to 1293, when King Sancho IV of Castile built the General Schools of Alcalá, which would give rise to Cisnero's Complutense University.
-During the course of 1509–1510 five schools were already operative: Artes y Filosofía (Arts and Philosophy), Teología (Theology), Derecho Canónico (Canonical Laws), Letras (Liberal Arts) and Medicina (Medicine).
+Its real origin dates back to 1293, when King Sancho IV of Castile built the General Schools of Alcalá, which would give rise to Cisnero's Complutense University.
+Between 1509 and 1510, five schools were already operative: Artes y Filosofía (Arts and Philosophy), Teología (Theology), Derecho Canónico (Canonical Laws), Letras (Liberal Arts) and Medicina (Medicine).
 In 1836, during the reign of Isabel II, the university was moved to Madrid, where it took the name of Central University and was located at San Bernardo Street.

-Subsequently, in 1927, a new University City (Ciudad Universitaria) was planned to be built in the district of Moncloa-Aravaca, in lands handed over by the King Alfonso XIII to this purpose.
+In 1927, a new University City (Ciudad Universitaria) was planned to be built in the district of Moncloa-Aravaca, in lands handed over by the King Alfonso XIII to this purpose.
 The Spanish Civil War turned the University City into a war zone, causing the destruction of several schools in the area, as well as the loss of part of its rich scientific, artistic and bibliographic heritage.

-In 1970 the Government reformed the High Education, and the Central University became the Complutense University of Madrid.
-It was then when the new campus at Somosaguas was created to house the new School of Social Sciences.
-The old Alcalá campus was reopened as the independent UAH, University of Alcalá, in 1977.
-Complutense also serves to the population of students who select Madrid as their residency during their study abroad period.
-Students from the United States for example, might go to Madrid on a program like API (Academic Programs International) and study at Complutense for an intense immersion into the Spanish Language.
-After studying at the university, students return home with a fluent sense of Spanish as well as culture and diversity.
+In 1970 the Government reformed higher education, and the Central University became the Complutense University of Madrid.
+A new campus at Somosaguas was created to house the new School of Social Sciences.
+In 1977, the old Alcalá campus was reopened as the independent UAH, University of Alcalá.
+Complutense also serves a population of students who select Madrid for their study abroad period.
+Students from the United States, for example, might go to Madrid on a program like API (Academic Programs International) and study at Complutense for an intense immersion in the Spanish language.
+After studying at the university, students return home with fluency in Spanish and an enhanced understanding of culture and diversity.